kxxil01/watchdoc/README.md

 - Compose not found: install Docker Compose plugin or `docker-compose` binary
 - Auth errors: validate credentials; try the manual auth tests above
 - State fallback: if system path isn’t writable, state is written to `./updater_state.json`
+- Lockfile permissions: if `<compose_file>.lock` cannot be created (read‑only dirs), the updater automatically switches to `/var/run/docker-auto-updater/locks` or `/tmp/docker-auto-updater/locks` and logs `Using fallback lock path ...`.

 ## Production Notes